Your safety matters to us

 The cosmetics industry is committed to the search for alternatives to the use of animals.
 Industry’s efforts are based upon five key principles:

 The cosmetics industry has a long-standing commitment to the replacement of animal testing and plays a leading role in the development of alternatives by dedicating funding, time, resources and scientific expertise to this area of research.

 The industry is a global pioneer in research into alternative methods that do not use animals and is proud of its investment and success in developing alternatives to ensure human safety.

 Significant scientific advancements have already been made and the cosmetic industry’s efforts have so far led to more than 20 alternative test methods being developed, validated and adopted by OECD (Organisation for Economic Co-operation and Development).
 These are available to all industries to be used in the place of animal tests.
-Research into alternatives is by no means complete and further efforts are focused on developing alternatives to replace those other tests affected by the 2009 ban and to replace the more complex “long-term” tests affected by the 2013 deadline.
-Find out more about validated and accepted alternatives here.
+Research into alternatives is by no means complete and further efforts are focused on developing alternatives to replace the more complex “long-term” tests.

 In addition to long-term funding of research into alternatives, member companies of the European cosmetics industry trade association, Cosmetics Europe, dedicated an additional 25 million Euros to a research programme for developing alternative approaches for systemic toxicity testing.
 The European Commission matched this amount, taking the total sum of this joint investment to 50 million Euros.

-This investment has led to the launch, in March 2011, of a programme of research called SEURAT-1.
+This investment led to the launch, in March 2011, of a programme of research called SEURAT-1.
 This stands for “Safety Evaluation Ultimately Replacing Animal Testing”, which is the ultimate long-term target of the initiative.
-More information about SEURAT-1 is available here.

 Find out more about the industry’s achievements and future research plans, here.